 An addict will get high, then there will be a period that is like a train wreck and you are ready to do something, and then they pull back.
 Almost as though they know you are ready to intervene.

 Mary Fran suggests that if you feel in your gut that something is wrong, it is.
 Address it.
 Don’t deny it.
 And don’t let yourself be distracted.

 First Steps for Crisis Management

 - Research – find resources.

-- Talk to other for outside help.
+- Talk to others for outside help.

 - Remember – There is no shame in this.
 Everyone knows someone who is affected by this.
-The odds are that if you were not doing drugs with your child, you weren’t lighting up a joint with them, you didn’t cause the addiction.
+The odds are that if you were not doing drugs with your child, you weren’t lighting up a joint with them, and you didn’t cause the addiction.

 The three C’s of addiction:

 Getting a child into recovery is the best feeling ever.
 You can finally sleep.
 Your child is finally with people who can help him/her and he/she is safe.

 It’s a very dark time, but getting treatment is the beginning of the light.